NVIDIA/nvbmc-docs/security/spdm-solution.md

 Unitary tests: each function available in libspdmcpp API has to have own unitary tests.
 Requirements: 80% code coverage
 Manual verification:
-- use spdm-emu tool for manual verification of requester functionality, implemented in spdmcppd.
+- use spdm-emu tool for manual verification of requester functionality, implemented in spdmd.
-- use dbus mockup requester to check dbus implementation in spdmcppd.
+- use D-Bus mockup requester to check D-Bus implementation in spdmd.